tobiasbriones/machine-replacement-model---ep/README.md

 - In the solutions tree you have a pair (K, R) that indicates an imaginary arrow if you take either Keep (**K**) or Replace (**R**) from that node, e.g. in the screenshot example if you are in the decision year #2 and your machine has 4 years, if you choose **K** then the arrow goes from that node to the node with the value of 5 in the next decision year, if you choose **R** then the arrow goes to the node with the value of 1 in the next decision year.

-- In the result chains the last one is extra, it shouldn't appear.

 ## Screenshots